PunBB: History

-The work on version 1.3 was resumed and minor changes, as well as, some bug fixes were introduced in updates.
-In March 2011 the company released version 1.3.5 and in September 2011 version 1.3.6 became available to public.
-The third quarter of 2011 gave birth to a significantly revised version of the engine, 1.4.0, which was the latest one at the time.

-In February 2012, PunBB released version 1.4.2.

-In June 2015, after 3 years of the last version released in 2012, PunBB has released the 1.4.3 version.

-In October 2015 the 1.4.4 version has been released.

-In January 2021 version 1.4.5 was released.

-In March 2021 version 1.4.6 was released.

-Requirements

-PunBB is written in PHP and thus requires a PHP interpreter.
-PunBB also requires a database in which all forum data is stored.
-It supports MySQL, PostgreSQL and SQLite.
+Several open-source and commercial project discussion boards use PunBB.
+Until September 2011, Facebook's Developers were using PunBB to power the Facebook Developer's Forum, where users participated in discussions and could submit bug reports.

 Forks

 FluxBB

 FluxBB is a fork of PunBB created by its developers after Andersson left the project in April 2008.
 The developers felt that forking was necessary to maintain control over the development process without the influence of commercial interests.
 As with PunBB, it was released under the GNU General Public License.
 In July 2008, FluxBB was announced as a finalist in SourceForge.net's 2008 Community Choice Awards in the "Best New Project" category.

 Originally a continuation of PunBB's 1.3 branch, it was announced in January 2009 that the then-current 1.3 branch would be discontinued, and that FluxBB 1.4 would revert to being based on the 1.2 codebase.
 For FluxBB 1.4, several features were backported from 1.3, including UTF-8 support, a new default theme, and the ability to split and merge posts.
 The extension system, however, was not included.
 FluxBB 1.5 was released in May 2012.

 In July 2012 it was announced that FluxBB 2.0, the next major version of the software, would be based on the Laravel web framework, with existing work ported to the new framework.

 In 2015, FluxBB's lead developer Franz announced they would merge the project with another forum software named Flarum alongside esoTalk lead developer Toby Zerner.
-This caused a brief uproar in the FluxBB community.